Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • Doesn't want to "waste" the day by turning back when the weather starts turning.

-• Stubbornness is masquerading as "steely resolve".
+• Stubbornness masquerades as "steely resolve".

 • Is exhausted, but too proud to slow down or modify pace.